 Please get in touch if this is something you feel able to help with, or simply your suggestions for improvement - there is always plenty of scope for that!
 On our website we want to cover as many of your interests in Blaise as we can, so all your suggestions and contributions will be gratefully received.

-In 2016 we will be focussing on the following areas
+In 2016 we will be focusing on the following areas

 Continuing with the restoration of the Blaise Kitchen garden, hidden behind Blaise House and neglected for many years.
 Inside this walled area are a series of very large greenhouses, some dating back to Victorian times and originally used as the Estate's main source of fresh fruit, vegetables and herbs.
 Together with the Henbury Conservation Society, we are bringing this hidden treasure back to life.
 See the garden page for further information.